bobaseb/neural_sim_measures/README.md

 The mean Spearman correlations for the similarity measures (i.e., similarity profiles) can be extracted from roi_results_\*.csv to reproduce Figure 3 in the manuscript.

-3) Figure 4 & Figue in Supplemental Information
+3) Figure 4 & Figure in Supplemental Information

 This requires the output from the searchlight analysis (neural_sim_searchlight_\*.py) to be transformed to MNI space.
 The appropriate statistical tests can then be run with FSL's randomise function.